 - Other conditions as needed

-The specialists throughout Northwestern Medicine offer a comprehensive array of medical and surgical treatments, and are dedicated to working closely with the patient to determine the most appropriate approach for her condition.
-As clinical and academic leaders, our specialists remain at the forefront of surgical innovation, and are able to offer the most advanced surgical techniques and technologies.
+The specialists throughout Northwestern Medicine offer a comprehensive array of medical and surgical treatments and are dedicated to working closely with the patient to determine the most appropriate approach for her condition.
+As clinical and academic leaders, our specialists remain at the forefront of surgical innovation and are able to offer the most advanced surgical techniques and technologies.
 Our comprehensive (and growing) list of treatment options is a commitment to providing innovative and exemplary care to our patients.

 Through our work with patients as well as available research, we understand that gynecologic conditions and treatments can take an emotional toll on individuals, couples and families.
 These conditions and treatments may also interfere with relationships, work, future family building and one’s self esteem.
-Because of the emotional toll of pelvic pain, bleeding and treatments for gynecologic conditions, our faculty includes a PhD clinical psychologist that can help you cope with the emotional toll treatment can cause on you, your spouse and other members of your family.
+Because of the emotional toll of pelvic pain, bleeding and treatments for gynecologic conditions, our faculty includes a PhD clinical psychologist who can help you cope with the emotional toll treatment can cause on you, your spouse and other members of your family.